-The Middle Woodland is marked by the rise of certain sociocultural characteristics that include "interregional interaction spheres, including the spread of religious and ritual behaviors which appear in locally transformed ways; localized stylistic developments that sprung up independently alongside interregional styles increased sedentism and evidence of ranked societies or incipient ranked societies" (McLearen 1992:55).
-While there is a degree of commonality among Middle Woodland peoples, one of the striking characteristics of this period is the rise of regional trends, particularly in pottery.
+The Middle Woodland is marked by the rise of certain sociocultural characteristics that include localized manifestations of styles, religious beliefs, and social inequality that existed within larger regions (McLearen 1992:55).
 Coastal Plain and Piedmont ceramic styles can be distinguished, as well as north-south differences that correspond to river drainages that drain into the Chesapeake Bay or Albemarle Sound.
-The diversity of surface treatments increase after 1500 BP and analysis of the regional pottery indicates that the Potomac, the Rappahannock, and Upper Dan were slightly different cultural subareas in the physiographic province of the Piedmont (Hantman and Klein 1992).
+The diversity of surface treatments increases after 1500 BP and analysis of the regional pottery indicates that the Potomac, the Rappahannock, and Upper Dan utilized different types of material culture within the Piedmont (Hantman and Klein 1992).
 The Middle Woodland period also sees the introduction of the triangular or Levanna projectile point.

 The Late Woodland period is marked by an increased reliance on agriculture, attendant population growth, larger villages, and increased sociocultural complexity (Turner 1992).
 Ceramic types of the Late Woodland period in the Coastal Plain and Piedmont include the quartz-tempered Gaston Simple Stamped, sand/crushed rock-tempered Dan River pottery, and a potential variant of Dan River Wares, the sand-tempered Clarksville Ware (Hantman and Klein 1992; Gardner 1980).
-The trend towards sedentary settlements continues throughout the

-Late Woodland period.
+The trend towards sedentary settlements continues throughout the Late Woodland period.
 In the early portion of this period, settlements consist of small clusters of houses with little to no internal organization.
 However, by 300 BP, larger villages are observed.
 Features associated with these villages include palisades, houses, hearths, storage pits, and burials (Hantman and Klein 1992).
 The smaller Madison triangular projectile point is generally associated with the Late Woodland period.